 Cake flour is a light, finely milled (extracted) flour with a lower protein content than other flours.
 In fact, it has the lowest protein content out of all the baking flours.
 But why is the protein content important?
 Well, protein is what becomes the gluten.
 The low protein content (low gluten), is what helps your cakes become so light, tender and fluffy.
 Cake flour is also often bleached which means it’s lighter in color and texture than other flours.

-Cake flour’s extra fine consistency also means it will absorb more liquid.
+The extra fine consistency also means it will absorb more liquid.
 This extra absorption allows your batter to rise a little taller – so just make sure your recipe has enough liquid in it to account for this extra absorption if you’re testing out your own recipes.

-Why do we use cake flour?
+Why do we use it?

-Cake flour is great for cakes that we want to have a light and tender texture to (i.e. yellow cake, white cake, angel food cake, etc.).
+Cake flour is great for when we want to have a light and tender texture to (i.e. yellow cake, white cake, angel food cake, etc.).
 It’s not in every one of my recipes, but when it’s called for, I think it’s important to use it.
 Cake flour truly makes such a difference in the taste and texture.

 Where can you get cake flour?

-My favorite brand of cake flour is Softasilk, but there’s also Swan’s Down, Bob’s Red Mill and King Arthur – most of which you can find at your local grocery store in the baking aisle, right next to all-purpose flour.
-You’ll also be able to find it at Walmart, Target and Amazon.
+My favorite brand of cake flour is Softasilk, but there’s also Swan’s Down, Bob’s Red Mill, and King Arthur – most of which you can find at your local grocery store in the baking aisle, right next to all-purpose flour.
+You’ll also be able to find it at Walmart, Target, and Amazon.

-Is there a substitute for cake flour?
+Is there a substitute?

 - 1 cup all-purpose flour – 2 tablespoons

-- 2 tablespoons corn starch
+- 2 tablespoons cornstarch